hanspr/mi-ide/config/mi-ide/help/options.md

 	default value: `true`

-* `autosave`: micro-ide will save the buffer every 8 seconds automatically. micro-ide also will automatically save and quit when you exit without asking.
+* `autosave`: mi-ide will save the buffer every 8 seconds automatically. mi-ide also will automatically save and quit when you exit without asking.
 Be careful when using this feature, because you might accidentally save a file, overwriting what was there before.